X3K309 Technology Enhanced Learning MSc

-You will take four taught modules (each worth 30 credits): two specialised core modules in Technology Enhanced Learning, a research method module, and an optional module.
-In addition, there is a supervised dissertation (60 credits).
+The course has four taught modules (each of 30 credits): two core modules in Technology Enhanced Learning, a research method module, and an optional module.
+In addition there is a supervised dissertation (60 credits).
+It is possible to do the course part-time over three years or full-time over one year.

 Applicants for the programmes must normally be graduates of this or another University or of the C.N.A.A., with an upper 2nd class honours or above (successful completion of a masters level PGCE will classify as 'above'), or have other specially approved qualifications which satisfy the Admissions Sub-Committee that they are suitably qualified to undertake the programme.